flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - [[Calix]] https://git.coopcloud.tech/coop-cloud/monitoring https://git.coopcloud.tech/coop-cloud/monitoring-lite is the coop cloud
     - Flancian: is this the kind of stack that we could run in Rhizome now?
     - Akshay: would recommend we run monitoring in a separate server, because.
+    - Ed: is the goal of this to be able to detect emergencies?
+    - David: Grafana supports setting up alerting.
+    - Akshay: Alert Manager is provided by Prometheus as well as an alternative.
+    - Next steps?
+        - Flancian: could we install this monitoring stack in [[hypha]]? ;)
 - New server [[Rhizome]]! (flancian)
 - Single Sign On experiments / future work? (edsu)
 - Nextcloud access for other [[working groups]] (flancian)